Stretching back almost a century, the REC has a long record of championing the power of jobs to transform people’s lives.

 In 1984 the Federation changed its name to the Federation of Recruitment and Employment Services (FRES).

 The recruitment industry experienced rapid growth in the 1990s and into the twenty-first century.
 Overall industry revenue increased from £3bn in 1993 to £27bn in 2007-8 before the recession hit in 2008.
 Membership of the FRES dramatically increased around this time as well.

 In 1963 the Institute of Employment Consultants (IEC) was established as ‘a voluntary association of individuals from the employment consultancy profession’.

 Its purpose was to enhance the knowledge, skills and reputation of its members and it gained charitable status for the purposes of education.

 Increasing co-operation between the FRES and the IEC led to a merger in 2000 and the Recruitment & Employment Confederation (REC) was born.
 At this time the UK recruitment industry was worth £24bn.

 The REC is the largest trade body within the UK recruitment industry.

 Some of the REC's key activities and offerings for members are:

-In 2008 Kevin Green became the REC’s chief executive.
-During his tenure, Kevin and his senior team have launched a number of key initiatives, which have helped set standards and drive professionalism so that the UK recruitment industry is respected at home, in Europe and worldwide.
+Kevin Green was the REC’s chief executive between 2008-2018.
+During his tenure, Kevin and his senior team launched a number of key initiatives, which have helped set standards and drive professionalism so that the UK recruitment industry is respected at home, in Europe and worldwide: